Demeter: Abduction of Persephone

 Demeter drives her horse-drawn chariot containing her daughter Persephone-Kore at Selinunte, Sicily, 6th century BC.

 Demeter searched for her missing daughter Persephone ceaselessly for nine days, preoccupied with her grief.
 Hecate then approached her and said that while she had not seen what happened to Persephone, she heard her screams.
 Together the two goddesses went to Helios, the sun god, who witnessed everything that happened on earth thanks to his lofty position.
 Helios then revealed to Demeter that her brother Hades, god of the Underworld, had snatched a screaming Persephone to make her his wife with the permission of Zeus, the girl's father.
-Demeter was then filled with anger, and so the seasons halted and all living things ceased their growth and began to die.
-Faced with the extinction of all life on earth, Zeus sent his messenger Hermes to the Underworld to bring Persephone back to her mother.
-Hades agreed to release her if she had eaten nothing while in his realm, but Persephone had eaten a small number of pomegranate seeds.
-This bound her to Hades and the Underworld for certain months of every year, most likely the dry Mediterranean summer, when plant life is threatened by drought, despite the popular belief that it is autumn or winter.
+Demeter was then filled with grief "even more terrible than before", and so the seasons halted and all living things ceased their growth and began to die.

+Faced with the loss of sacrificial offerings for Olympus, Zeus sent his messenger Hermes to the Underworld to bring Persephone back to her mother.
+But before releasing her, Hades tricked or forced her to eat a small number of pomegranate seeds.
+This act bound her to the Underworld for certain months of every year, for reasons often unexplained but sometimes called a decree of the Fates.

+The months Persephone spent in the underworld were most likely during the dry Mediterranean summer, when plant life is threatened by drought, despite the popular belief that it is autumn or winter.
 There are several variations on the basic myth; the earliest account, the Homeric Hymn to Demeter, relates that Persephone is secretly slipped a pomegranate seed by Hades and in Ovid's version, Persephone secretly eats the pomegranate seeds, thinking to deceive Hades, but she was discovered and made to stay.
 Contrary to popular perception, Persephone's time in the Underworld does not correspond with the unfruitful seasons of the ancient Greek calendar, nor her return to the upper world with springtime.
 Demeter's descent to retrieve Persephone from the Underworld is connected to the Eleusinian Mysteries.

 Demeter rejoiced, for her beloved daughter was by her side.

 The myth of the capture of Persephone seems to be pre-Greek.
 In the Greek version, Ploutos (πλούτος, wealth) represents the wealth of the corn that was stored in underground silos or ceramic jars (pithoi).
 Similar subterranean pithoi were used in ancient times for funerary practices.
 At the beginning of the autumn, when the corn of the old crop is laid on the fields, she ascends and is reunited with her mother, Demeter, for at this time, the old crop and the new meet each other.